Museum & Library

 The Museum is the perfect starting point for discovering the history of Schenectady County.
 Through programs and interactive exhibits, visitors can explore how Schenectady County has changed over the years.

 Adjacent to the Schenectady History Museum is the Grems-Doolittle Library, the perfect spot for researching Schenectady history!
+To make a research appointment, please contact the Librarian.

 Admission: $6; children, students (with ID), and SCHS members free.
 All visitors and researchers must purchase tickets 24 hours in advance using our website, or by calling us.